If you’re after another simple granny square project, then why not try a cowl?!

 Inside the Hooked on Crochet Club one use for our squares is to help with becoming a designer.
 So with your designer hat on, what square and yarn could you see yourself using to make a cowl?
 Let us know in the comments below!

-Did you know that I also have the Hooked on Crochet Club?
+If you’re wanting to gain more condifidence with crochet you will want to consider joining the Hooked on Crochet Club.
 It’s an online membership that is the only one of it’s kind.
 Every month we provide you with projects that help you to increase your crochet skillset inside a private community.
+And each week there are live tutorials, with week 2 being dedicated now to a grannie square project.
 It’s the ideal way to improve on your crochet, which in turn brings more calm and satisfaction to your life.
 If you want to learn more, be sure to head on over here and add your name to the waitlist!
 Doors are only open a few times of year so you won’t to miss out.